bsk1410/Efficient-Knapsack-for-AVR-tasks-RTSS2018/README.md

 ### Element No.3 - Task Set Used by Existing Work - Task Set 1 - Table I

-1. Navigate to the root folder of the cloned repository (the desktop folder if using the OVA) and, in the terminal, __enter__:
+1. In the terminal navigate to the root folder of the cloned repository (the desktop folder if using the OVA) and, __enter__:

     ```sh
     cat taskSet1.json